 - Send claims on a monthly basis

-- Complete the Supervisor Reflection and Employer Reflection as the student’s placement contract nears completion.
+- Complete the Employer Reflection as the student’s placement contract nears completion.

 If you have additional questions about Empowering Futures, you can contact us at the following: